Robust Path Following Control for Vehicles with Uncertain Steering Resistance Using Model Error Compensation: Geometric relationship between vehicle and target path

 \subsection{Model error occurring in the vehicle}

-Here, we describe the model error considered in this study.
-This research focuses on path following control that accounts for steering resistance.
-In \cite{A10}, the steering angle $\delta$ was treated as an input, meaning that the steering wheel angle directly determined the steering angle in case A in Fig.\,\ref{Steering system}.
-However, in practice, adverse effects such as resistance to steering input are introduced from the road surface to the steering wheel through the tires and steering mechanism, as illustrated in case B in Fig.\,\ref{Steering system}.
-The magnitude of these adverse effects is influenced by several factors, including road surface irregularities, vehicle speed, and vehicle weight\cite{A15}.
-In addition, a force known as the self-aligning torque—which acts to return the tire to the straight-ahead direction when slip occurs—also contributes to the resistance, and this force increases with the steering angle.
-This study incorporates the steering wheel angle as a state variable and constructs dynamics that account for steering resistance, as shown in Fig.\,\ref{Steering angle in this research}.
+Here, we describe the steering dynamics and the model error considered in this study.
+In \cite{A10}, the steering angle $\delta$ was treated as a direct control input, meaning that the steering wheel angle directly determined the steering angle (case A in Fig.\,\ref{Steering system}).
+In practice, however, resistance to the steering input is introduced from the road surface to the steering wheel through the tires and the steering mechanism (case B in Fig.\,\ref{Steering system}).
+The magnitude of this resistance is influenced by road surface irregularities, vehicle speed, and vehicle weight\cite{A20}; in addition, the self-aligning torque, which acts to return the tire to the straight-ahead direction when slip occurs, also contributes to the resistance and increases with the steering angle.
+This study therefore incorporates the steering angle as a state variable driven by the steering command $u$ against the resistance term $Cv\delta$, resulting in the first-order dynamics